 There’s a lot of potential for kids and teens to develop an unhealthy relationship with technology.
 One of the first and most troubling warning signs is when kids disengage from more typical social interaction in favor of spending more time "with technology."

 Parents should be aware of the kinds of material their children are accessing online.
-When a child is routinely accessing inappropriate or concerning materials online, that’s a problem in itself, but it can also translate to similar real-world activities and behaviors with serious consequences.
+When a child is routinely accessing inappropriate or concerning materials online, that’s a problem in and of itself, but it can also translate to similar real-world activities and behaviors with serious consequences.